Configuring Review Alerts

 As everyone who works in app development knows, small bugs can quickly turn into big issues for your users.
 It’s not always easy to spot bugs, let alone fix them before they affect the majority of your users.
 Before you know it your once-positive review sentiment starts looking like this and your app store rankings are suffering big-time!

-Appbot offer simple tools to allow you to configure your own app review alerts based on the star rating and/or content of each review.
+Appbot offers simple tools to allow you to configure your own app review alerts based on the star rating and/or content of each review.

 How Do I Set Up Appbot Review Alerts?

 1. To start receiving review alerts, firstly you need to set up an Appbot integration:

 2. Next, go into the settings for the integration you want the notifications sent to.
 Click on the relevant icon from your Manage Apps page, then press edit.